bamertz/Bootcamp-Election-Analysis/README.md

     * Charles Casper Stockham
     * Diana DeGette
     * Raymon Anthony Doane.

+`   # Determine the percentage of votes for each candidate by looping through the counts.
+    # Iterate through the candidate list.
+    for candidate_name in candidate_votes:
+        # Retrieve vote count of a candidate.
+        votes = candidate_votes[candidate_name]
+        # Calculate the percentage of votes.
+        vote_percentage = float(votes) / float(total_votes) * 100

 4. The total number of votes
     * Charles Casper Stockham was 85,213.
     * Diana DeGette was 272,892.